Petrarch: Works

 Petrarch is best known for his Italian poetry, notably the Rerum vulgarium fragmenta ("Fragments of Vernacular Matters"), a collection of 366 lyric poems in various genres also known as 'canzoniere' ('songbook'), and I trionfi ("The Triumphs"), a six-part narrative poem of Dantean inspiration.
 However, Petrarch was an enthusiastic Latin scholar and did most of his writing in this language.
 His Latin writings include scholarly works, introspective essays, letters, and more poetry.
 Among them are Secretum ("My Secret Book"), an intensely personal, imaginary dialogue with a figure inspired by Augustine of Hippo; De Viris Illustribus ("On Famous Men"), a series of moral biographies; Rerum Memorandarum Libri, an incomplete treatise on the cardinal virtues; De Otio Religiosorum ("On Religious Leisure") and De vita solitaria ("On the Solitary Life"), which praise the contemplative life; De Remediis Utriusque Fortunae ("Remedies for Fortune Fair and Foul"), a self-help book which remained popular for hundreds of years; Itinerarium ("Petrarch's Guide to the Holy Land"); invectives against opponents such as doctors, scholastics, and the French; the Carmen Bucolicum, a collection of 12 pastoral poems; and the unfinished epic Africa.
 He translated seven psalms, a collection known as the Penitential Psalms.

-Petrarch also published many volumes of his letters, including a few written to his long-dead friends from history such as Cicero and Virgil.
+Petrarch also published many volumes of his letters, including a few written to long-dead figures from history such as Cicero and Virgil.
 Cicero, Virgil, and Seneca were his literary models.
 Most of his Latin writings are difficult to find today, but several of his works are available in English translations.
 Several of his Latin works are scheduled to appear in the Harvard University Press series I Tatti.
 It is difficult to assign any precise dates to his writings because he tended to revise them throughout his life.